KSUNetSE/AgGCN1.0/code/readme.md

 `--dropna`

-type: interger, keep only the conditions with at least `x` conditions
+type: interger, keep only the conditions with at least `x` genes.

 default: 200

 `--save_data`

-True: save the processed data as: 'z-scored xxx.csv', where 'xxx' represents the name of input data.
+True: save the processed data as: 'z-scored xxx.csv', where 'xxx' represents the name of input dataset.

 False: the processed data will not be saved.